Choosing a great dj

 However, if you fill in an on-line enquiry form, be very, very wary if you get an instant computer-generated quote within seconds.

-Professional DJ’s will contact you in person, discuss your event.
+Professional DJ’s who are serious about wanting you to hire them will contact you in person, discuss your event.

 Tip No 2 is “Research your DJ thoroughly.
 Don’t simply book the person who has paid to be at the top of the search results, or the one who is using a program to be the first to email you with a quote.
 You are only getting hitched once.
 Speak to your DJ – The price alone tells you very little about his or her suitability for the job!”